-Not surprising, these eVTOL vehicles all had similar computing requirements.
-As with many modern air vehicles, these aircraft also needed on-board computers which commonly required support for avionics and sensors interfaces, such as ARINC 429, CANbus, RS-232/422, Ethernet, general purpose digital I/O, and video outputs.
+Not surprisingly, these eVTOL vehicles all had similar computing requirements.
+As with many modern air vehicles, these aircraft also needed onboard computers which commonly required support for avionics and sensors interfaces, such as ARINC 429, CANbus, RS-232/422, Ethernet, general-purpose digital I/O, and video outputs.
 In addition, these mission computers required support from an Ethernet switch to provide a network backbone for communications between the computers and other IP-enabled devices on board.

 Like most aircraft, eVTOL vehicles are extremely size, weight, and power (SWaP)-sensitive.
 The weight of mechanical and electronic parts is important because the lighter the vehicle is, the more payload it can carry.
 Lighter vehicles can therefore fly farther, longer, and faster.
 Relying on batteries versus a combustion or jet engine to provide electricity, these aircraft must also integrate electronic subsystems with low power consumption.

 Log in and download the case study to learn more.

 Login to download this resource